 - What are their long-term and short-term goals?

-- What is the reason for applying for the said job/role/education?
+- Is there a reason for applying for the said job/role/education?

-- What is it that they hope to achieve with the job/role/education?
+- What do they hope to achieve with the job/role/education?

 These questions will give you a clearer insight into what the employee in question wants with the switch.
 So that becomes the base of your employee reference letter.